Bei de Gaulle

 Violinist Bei de Gaulle is active as a soloist, chamber musician, and orchestra player.
 Appointed by former Artistic Director Edo de Waart at age 24, she is currently the Third Associate Concertmaster of the Hong Kong Philharmonic Orchestra.

 A native of China, Bei de Gaulle began violin studies at the age of six.
-Only three years later, she was selected from among hundreds of applicants to study at the legendary Central Conservatory of Music in Beijing and, in 1990, she performed the Mozart Violin Concerto No. 4 with the China Youth Symphony Orchestra at Beijing Music Centre.
-In 1995, she went to the United States as a full scholarship student of Alice Shoenfeld at the Idyllwild Arts Academy in California.
-In 1999, she awarded with another full scholarship at the Oberlin Conservatory to study with Almita Vamos and Roland Vamos, earning a Bachelor of Music degree.
+Only three years later, she was selected to study at the Central Conservatory of Music in Beijing; in 1990, she performed the Mozart Violin Concerto no. 4 with the China Youth Symphony Orchestra at Beijing Concert Hall.
+In 1995, she went to the United States as a full scholarship student of Alice Schoenfeld at the Idyllwild Arts Academy in California.
+In 1999, she awarded with another full scholarship at the Oberlin Conservatory of Music to study with Almita Vamos and Roland Vamos, earning a Bachelor of Music degree.
 During her student years, she was chosen by Seiji Ozawa to be concertmaster at the Tanglewood Music Center.